British tourists risk unexpected fines of up to £15,000 at Paris Olympics 2024

 Tourists could rack up further fines for drinking alcohol in public places such as streets and parks (€38), littering in public places (€68) and for not having a valid ticket on public transport (€50).

-Maxine specifically warns those that will be flooding Paris’s streets for the 2024 Olympics, “that being drunk and disorderly in public can incur fines and possible police detention”.
+Maxine specifically warns those who will be flooding Paris’s streets for the 2024 Olympics, “that being drunk and disorderly in public can incur fines and possible police detention”.

-Climbing on historic monuments or buildings is strictly prohibited and could incur fines of up to €1,500 for any drunken tourists that may attempt it.
+Climbing on historic monuments or buildings is strictly prohibited and could incur fines of up to €1,500 for any drunken tourists who may attempt it.

-While a photo of the Eiffel Tower itself is copyright free, the light show it displays from nightfall to 1am is protected work, so tourists should be mindful where they post this content should they take it.
+While a photo of the Eiffel Tower itself is copyright-free, the light show it displays from nightfall to 1am is protected work, so tourists should be mindful of where they post this content, should they take it.

 Always carry your ID